l3pic/zeitstempeluhr/README.md

 - 2x 220 Ω resistor<br>

 ## How to connect them together:<br>
-For both LED´s you need the 220 Ω resistors.
-And for the LCD display you need the<br>
-7.8k Ω resistor which is connected to 5V and the 2.4k Ω resistor which is connected to<br>
-GND.
-Both of those resistors need to be connected to the contrast pin on the LCD display.<br>
-The rest you can see on the sketch below.<br>
+You will require 220 Ω resistors for both LEDs.
+As for the LCD display, you'll need a 7.8k Ω resistor connected to the 5V source, and a 2.4k Ω resistor connected to the ground (GND).
+Both of these resistors should be linked to the contrast pin on the LCD display.
+Additional details are illustrated in the provided diagram below.<br>
 <br>
 <img src="https://github.com/l3pic/zeitstempeluhr/assets/43809826/3239bce0-c845-47a5-8cd6-17c99981fa6d" height="400px">
 <img src="https://github.com/l3pic/zeitstempeluhr/assets/43809826/a2cc2858-8749-4952-968d-76d5a2dd40de" height="400px">